 One sunny day in Kenya, Andresen and Bye stumbled into a small Masai house made from cow dung.
 It had two tiny holes in the wall for letting the light in and the smoke out.
 A young girl was doing her homework in the dim light from a kerosene lamp.

 “Around a corner lay a woman with a newborn child, one day old, trying to stay out of the kerosene smoke.
-We went outside, half poisoned and with sot in our hair.
+We went outside, half poisoned and with soot in our hair.
 It was a wake-up call,” Andresen says.

 In 2013, high production price estimates for SunBell led to the design of the adaptable SunTurtle with Svein Rene, a distributor in Kenya.
-This product was a smaller and simpler solar lamp that sparked the K8 patented invention of the flat-packed POM-Flex-Foot – solving the problem of the tough-to-ship bulky metal stands of most manufacturers.
+This product was a smaller and simpler solar lamp that sparked the K8 patented invention of the flat-packed POM-Flex-Foot – solving the problem of the tough-to-ship bulky metal stands made by most manufacturers.